The Board Of Governors

 Risk and Audit Committee

-The Risk and Audit Committee is responsible for reviewing the audit aspects of the University’s financial statements, reviews the audit plans and the final audit reports.
-It considers the appropriateness of the internal auditor's risk assessment and audit plans and reviews reports from them on their investigations.
-It monitors the implementation of all agreed audit-based recommendations.
+The Committee is responsible for reviewing the audit aspects of the University’s financial statements, reviews the audit plans and the final audit reports.
+It considers the appropriateness of the internal auditor's risk assessment and audit plans, reviews their investigation reports, and the implementation of all agreed audit-based recommendations.
+Committee members have the option to meet annually to consider auditor performance and to advise the Board on future appointments.
+The members are also entitled to meet at least once a year with just the external and internal auditors.

 Committee membership